OpenDreamKit/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 75%](https://en.wikipedia.org/wiki/Usage_share_of_operating_systems#Desktop_and_laptop_computers)
 and is an important source of potential users, especially students.

-However, for most of its existence, the only to "install" Sage on Windows was to run a Linux virtual machine that came pre-installed with Sage, which is made available on Sage's downloads page.
-This is clumsy and onerous for users, however, and treating Windows users as second-class citizens may turn them away.
+However, for most of its existence, the only way to "install" Sage on Windows was to run a Linux virtual machine that came pre-installed with Sage, which is made available on Sage's downloads page.
+This is clumsy and onerous for users--it forces them to work within an unfamiliar OS, and it can be difficult and confusing to connect files and directories in their host OS to files and directories inside the VM, and likewise for web-based applications like the notebook.
+Because of this Windows users can feel like second-class citizens in the Sage ecosystem, and this may turn them away from Sage.

 Attempts at Windows support almost as old as Sage itself (initial Sage release in 2005).
 Microsoft offered funding to work on Windows version [as